Finding Needles by Making Them Bigger

 The method exploits a structural property of how training modifies models.
 Fine-tuning changes the model's output distribution, but for rare behaviors, the change is small in absolute terms: the logit for a harmful token might increase by 0.1 while still being dominated by the logit for a safe token that sits at 5.0.
 Standard sampling almost always picks the safe token.

 LDA scales up that 0.1 difference.
 With , the harmful token's advantage becomes 1.0, still not dominant but now competitive.
 The harmful continuation gets sampled often enough to be observed.
-The key insight is that the direction of the training-induced change is informative even when its magnitude is too small to produce observable behavior under normal sampling.
+The direction of a training-induced change can therefore be informative even when its magnitude is too small to produce observable behavior under normal sampling.

 Comparison with Internal Methods